 Back to top

-- Conduct the meeting in a private, non-threatening, comfortable and quiet location
+- meeting - organise a meeting with the employee to discuss a problem when there is one.
+Conduct the meeting in a private, non-threatening, comfortable and quiet location.

-- Schedule another meeting to review the employee's performance against the agreed action plan
+- follow-up - schedule a follow-up meeting to review the employee’s performance against the agreed plan.

 Back to top